 We started with Freshpet’s Tender Chicken Recipe rolls.
 They look like a giant sausages.
 You chop off slices and then cut them into cubes for serving.
 It’s made with chicken, peas, carrots, and brown rice.
 After the first week, we started to mix things up and served Bodhi their Fresh From the Kitchen Home Cooked Chicken Recipe.
 This food comes in a bag and consists of loose pieces of chicken meat, carrots, spinach, and cranberries.
 Bodhi loved the food immediately!
 While I was preparing his dish he sat nearby… waiting (somewhat) patiently… drooling.

 After a week it was pretty clear to us that Bodhi was really enjoying this food.
 And we also noticed something that is a really big deal for us!
 As a puppy, Bodhi suffered a very serious congenital disease.
 One of its lingering effects is that he strains a lot when he goes to the bathroom and his poop is usually pretty soft.
 Almost immediately after switching to Freshpet, we found that he strains less and his stool is firm.
-I’m certainly not a doctor or a scientist, but like all dog owners, I pay a lot of attention to my dog’s poop!
-While I can’t say for sure the Freshpet food is the reason for this improvement in Bodhi’s bathroom habits, the “evidence” certainly seems to suggest it!
+I’m certainly not a doctor or a scientist, but like all dog owners, I pay a lot of attention to my dog’s bathroom habits!
+While I can’t say for sure the Freshpet food is the reason for this improvement in Bodhi’s poop, the “evidence” certainly seems to suggest it!